Techtonica/curriculum/react-js/class-based-components/react-part-1-intro.md

 ### Motivation

 React makes it easy to update your HTML as data changes and build complex apps out of simple, reusable components.
-True to its name, apps written in React “reacts” to user actions very quickly.

 React is an open-source JavaScript library that is used for building user interfaces.
 It’s used for handling the view layer for web and mobile apps.
 React also allows us to create reusable UI components.